 “Nonsense” is the word, all right.
 The idea that “black or grey magicians” can discover occult secrets through the use of murder and mediums is nonsense.
 The idea that secretive materialistic evildoers will create vaccines to destroy the human capacity for spiritual experience is nonsense.
 Steiner’s teachings, in other words, are nonsense.

-That is what is nonsense.
+Nonsense.
+In a word, Steiner's teachings are nonsense.
 Steiner’s conspiracy theories are nonsense.
 Steiner’s demonization of his opponents is nonsense.
-Human spirituality is certainly not nonsense, and the death of spirituality is far more likely to come from irrational, grotesque nightmares peddled by the likes of Rudolf Steiner, than from the enlightened efforts of human beings to find truth by opening their eyes and sensibly, intelligently examining the magnificent universe in which we live.
+The death of human spirituality is far more likely to come from irrational, grotesque nightmares peddled by the likes of Rudolf Steiner than from the enlightened efforts of human beings to find truth by opening their eyes and sensibly, intelligently examining the magnificent universe in which we live.

 The Thugs were a band of murderers in India.
 What Steiner says about them is more or less true.
 But whether anything else Steiner says here is true is, at a minimum, highly questionable.

 Steiner is saying that secret brotherhoods of evil conspirators stage murders because the souls of murdered people gain secret knowledge when they pass over into the spirit realm.